Marieke (53) From stage 3C to stage 1A!

 Okay, so I have OC

-In the meantime, I’m one of those stupid people who logs into “My Hospital” every time to look at the test results.
+In the meantime, I’m one of those stupid people who logs into “My Hospital” every time to look at the results.
 I’m terrified.
 I scour the entire internet.
 Okay.
 So, I have ovarian cancer.
 Also called the “Silent lady killer” because it is often discovered very late.
 We roll through the festive month with an investigation here and there.
 The festive season has never lasted so long.
 I am being prepared for what is to come.
 The specialists suspect ovarian cancer, stage 3C.
 That means 3 x 2 chemo treatments.

 Then, an operation to remove the entire “spike”, including HIPEC (heated chemo through my abdomen) and then 3 x 2 rounds of chemotherapy.
 But first, some biopsies because we don’t know yet what type of cancer I have.
-The CA125 levels examination is painful, and the doctor cannot take sufficient material.
+The examination is painful, and the doctor cannot take sufficient material.
 No clarity yet.
 It is, therefore, decided to perform keyhole surgery to remove some material.

 Bring on that bald head.

 In the meantime, I have already ordered a chemo hat.
 Bring on that bald head.
 That was when I started sharing my experiences on LinkedIn with the hashtag #IAmGonnaBeatThatShit.
 I want to raise CA125 awareness and get much support and love from my connections.
 I will be admitted on January 7.
 When I come out of anaesthesia, the doctor is standing next to my bed.
 “We removed the tumour and your ovaries.”
 Thank God I was already out of menopause.
 Three weeks later, the gynaecologist calls.
-We have an HPV Lab test appointment on the same day, but he has good news.
+We have an appointment on the same day, but he has good news.
 They examined the ovaries and identified a mucinous ovarian carcinoma with an expansive growth type.
-A rare but much more favourable type of ovarian cancer.
+A rare but much more favourable type of OC.
 I’m going from stage 3C to stage 1C in one fell swoop!

-I am cancer-free again.
+I am free again.

-The HPV doctor suggests a second operation to remove the uterus and the fatty apron preventively and to take several biopsies from the abdominal cavity to ensure there are no metastases.
+The doctor suggests a second operation to remove the uterus and the fatty apron preventively and to take several biopsies from the abdominal cavity to ensure there are no metastases.
 I will undergo the second operation on February 25, exactly six weeks after the first operation.
 When I wake up, I have a lot of pain in my stomach.
 But no stomach likes two operations and all those CA125 blood and other tests.
 After two nights, I can go home.
 Three weeks later, the HPV Variant Test gynaecologist called.
 All biopsies are clean.
 The stage is toned down to 1A.
 And I am cancer-free again.

 Now, in mid-June, I no longer have a stomach ache.
 I’m working on rehabilitation.
 Concentrating is still a thing.
 Energy sometimes, too.
 And I miss my work in healthcare very much.